Links below are to bookmarks on this page.

 At her request, in 1939, the Garden stays open into October so that visitors can see the fall blooms and colors.
 The Garden always closed on September 30, but this year the close date is moved to October 15th, where it is again today, after having a period from 1947 to 2002 when it closed on October 31st.

 In 1939, a spring is tapped in the bog, to supply a constant level of water to the small open pool that existed then and the larger Mallard Pool.
 This was the same year that a WPA crew build new basins for the three springs that were located just outside the Garden and it is possible, but not clear, that the same crew did the work in the Garden.
-[Details on all the Springs] In 1947 Martha had three pools excavated (one of which may have been the existing small pool).
+[Details on all the Springs] In 1947 Martha had three pools excavated (one of which would have been the existing small pool).
 In 1948 she had them enlarged.
-These pools in the bog subsequently silted in and had to excavated several times.
+These pools in the wetland subsequently silted in and had to excavated several times.
 Ken Avery did the first of several excavations in 1961.
-Eventually, they were left silted in and today while there can be standing water in the bog, there is not the large open pool that existed from the 1930s to the mid 1960s.
+Eventually, they were left silted in and today while there can be standing water in the wetland, there is not a large open pool like the one Eloise Butler created in 1932 (Details on that pool).
 (Comparative photos then vs now shown) (Details in Avery).

 In the early 1940s there were more variety’s of Lady’s-slipper blooming in the Garden than exist today - six varieties blooming in 1940.
 Also that year, the giant white oak named "Monarch", estimated by some people at 700 years of age, was taken down.
 In her end of year report to the Board of Park Commissioners Martha wrote: